Cady Groves: Career

 Groves released her first EP, A Month of Sundays, in 2009.
 Her debut studio album, The Life of a Pirate, followed in 2010.
 That year, Groves signed with RCA Records and toured with Third Eye Blind, Good Charlotte, and All Time Low.
 RCA paired Groves with several producers and songwriters (including Savan Kotecha, Carl Falk, and Kristian Lundin) as she began work on her first major-label album.
 She collaborated with Stephen Jerzak on "Better Than Better Could Ever Be" and collaborated with Plug in Stereo on "Oh Darling", which spent five weeks on the Billboard Rock Digital Songs Chart and peaked at #36.
 In 2011, Groves was featured on the single "You and I" by Secondhand Serenade and "All That I Need Is You" by Andrew de Torres.

 Groves eventually left RCA and signed with New York–based independent label Vel Records.
 In February 2012, Groves uploaded a live cover of The Band Perry's "If I Die Young" to SoundCloud.
 The lyrics note that many writers and artists only become popular after death.

 In 2015, Groves returned with a self-released single, "Crying Game", which was inspired by her tumultuous childhood and strained family relationships.
 She then embarked on her High School Nation Tour, where she performed for over 50,000 high school students.
 In 2015, a collaboration with Christian Burghardt took place, which led to the track "Whiskey and Wine."

-Grove's fourth and final EP, Bless My Heart, was released posthumously on May 29, 2020.
+Groves fourth and final EP, Bless My Heart, was released posthumously on May 29, 2020.